Generalizing Reduced Rank Extrapolation to Low-Rank Matrix Sequences: Methodological extensions of RRE

 For the condition $\mathscr{R}(\widehat{X}) \succeq 0$, the next theorem gives a sufficient and necessary condition for the residual of the two-term extrapolant ($n = 2$) to be positive semi-definite.
 Its proof is given in Appendix~\ref{append:proof-residual-psd-cond}. \begin{thm} Under the same notations as in Theorem~\ref{thm:residual-expression}, if the inner residual factor $T$ is positive semi-definite, then the residual of the two-term extrapolant

 is positive semi-definite if and only if $0\le \rr_1,\rr_2\le 1$. \end{thm}

 Although Theorem~\ref{thm:residual-psd-cond} only treats the case $n = 2$, we numerically observed (for an instance of the \ac{ARE} using randomly generated coefficients) that a similar condition holds for $n = 3$.
-Namely, when $T\succeq 0$, $\mathscr{R}(\widehat{X}) \succeq 0$ if and only if $0 \leq \rr_i \leq 1$, $i = 1, 2, 3$.
+More precisely, when $T\succeq 0$, we have $\mathscr{R}(\widehat{X}) \succeq 0$ if and only if $0 \leq \rr_i \leq 1$, $i = 1, 2, 3$.
 Based on these results, we formulate the following conjecture.

 \begin{conjecture} Under the same notations as in Theorem~\ref{thm:residual-expression}, if the inner residual factor $T$ is positive semi-definite, then the residual of the extrapolant

 is positive semi-definite if and only if